RovxBot/IntuneScripts/README.md

 Intune struggles with language and region settings post-Autopilot.
 Enter this script, currently geared for Australia.
 Package it as an app, deploy to devices, and watch as language and region settings fall into line.

+### Update

+Going to bin this in favour of an available app option for users to install if they wish to change language and region settings.
+Found here: https://github.com/okieselbach/Intune/tree/master/Win32/SetLanguage-de-DE

 ## DetectionScripts 🔍

 These scripts play detective and fix issues on the fly. `MicrosoftStorePin` removes the Microsoft Store app from the taskbar, and Teams chat remediation does the same for Teams chat.